A quick walkthrough on what-you-need-to-remember on previous course (CSC10012 - Fundamentals of Programming).

 Pointers are variables that store the address of a memory location.

-Important: Pointers themselves do not directly handle memory allocation (i.e., using new
+Important: Pointers themselves do not directly handle memory allocation (i.e., using new, delete, etc.).

 int a = 10;